 This program will be recorded and made available to all registered participants.

 Introducing the Generation Stage Meditations

 One of the most sophisticated spiritual technologies in the wisdom traditions are the generation stage meditations.
-These practices are also intimately connected to the practice of illusory form, and comprise the elusive second branch, called “pure illusory form,” which up until now I have never taught before.
+These practices are also intimately connected to the practice of illusory form, and comprise the elusive second branch, called “pure illusory form”.
 Generation stage meditations help to generate lucidity, because they exercise the lucidity muscle of visualization.